AmiliaApp/amilia-fee-calc/README.md

 My goal is to use and enhance it as training material for new devs learning Backbone.

 ## Good Principles
-I tried to follow some different good principles for the end user UX, and for the code architecture.
+I tried to follow good principles for the end user UX, and for the code architecture.

 ### Mobile friendly
 Use of proper META tags to tell mobile browsers to behave in `index.html`: